mediacloud/backend/apps/podcast-transcribe-episode/README.md

 * Stopping workers after running `test_workflow.py` is very slow
 * Test running the same activity multiple times
 * Clean up GCS bucket after running `test_workflow.py`
+* If an activity throws an exception, its message should get printed out to the console as well (in addition to Temporal's log)